noor-binte-amir/R3-Rogue-Robot-on-Rampage/README.md

 ![R3 Banner](Screenshots/ROBOT.png?raw=true "Banner")
 # R3-Rogue-Robot-on-Rampage
 A VR Game built using Unity3D and Blender.
+Scroll down for sneakpeaks of the upcoming update!

 ## Getting Started
 Clone the repository and open project from Unity Editor to get started.